LAHumphreys/ELf64-Linker/Libraries/libUtils/README.md

 </td><td>

 - StdWriter
-  + Provides a reader implementation of the IO interface, based on a reference to a std::ifstream
+  + Provides a reader implementation of the IO interface, based on a reference to a std::istream
 - IFStreamReader
   + Extends the ifstream object to implement the reader IO interface
 </td><tr>